-- Bleeding as heavy as the heaviest flow during your menstrual period. - A temperature of 100.4°F or above.
+Bleeding as heavy as the heaviest flow during your menstrual period.

+A temperature of 100.4°F or above.

-After 4:30 P.M. or on weekends or holidays, call the Doctors' Directory at (850) 438-9622.
+After office hours, or on weekends or holidays, call the Doctors' Directory.

-THERAPEUTIC DONOR INSEMINATION (TDI)
+❖ THERAPEUTIC DONOR INSEMINATION (TDI)

 Despite great advances in treatment of male factor infertility, there is occasionally a need for donated semen.
-Use of donor sperm may be indicated when there is absence of sperm or sperm that can not fertilize eggs.
-The success of insemination with thawed, frozen, donor sperm appears to be lower than the chance of conceiving with fresh sperm.
+Use of donor sperm may be indicated when there is absence of sperm or the available sperm cannot fertilize eggs.
+The success of insemination with thawed, frozen, donor sperm appears to be somewhat lower than the chance of conceiving with fresh sperm.